vankessel/vankessel.github.io/blog/_posts/2020-08-10-writing-and-coding.md

 # The Medium is the Message

 Why is it that there are so many similarities between writing and software?
 Data are nouns, functions are verbs, interfaces are adjectives.
-It is because language is a human approximation to describe the [world-as-it-is](https://en.wikipedia.org/wiki/Thing-in-itself) as concepts.
+It is because language breaks its complexity into managable conceptual chunks.
 While software is the reverse process of transforming human concepts into a sort of computational reality.

 This is especially true of [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
 Human concepts are organized from concrete at the bottom and abstract at the top.
 So are classes.
 Every OOP programming language has at least one topmost general class usually named `object`.
 This high level abstraction is concreted into further subclasses like `Human`, `Athlete`, and `Runner`.
 A tree of classes is formed with `object` at the trunk.
 It makes sense that a `Runner` can do everything a `Human` can, so a `Runner` can be used anywhere a `Human` is needed.
 This is a hierarchical approach to add behaviour.